mpv-player/mpv/DOCS/man/en/input.rst

         Take a screenshot each frame.
 Issue this command again to stop taking screenshots.

+``screenshot_to_file "<filename>" [subtitles|video|window]``
+    Take a screenshot and save it to a given file.
+The format of the file will be guessed by the extension (and ``--screenshot-format`` is ignored - the behavior when the extension is missing or unknown is arbitrary).

+    The second argument is like the first argument to ``screenshot``.

+    This command tries to never overwrite files.
+If the file already exists, it fails.

+    Like all input command parameters, the filename is subject to property expansion as described in `Property Expansion`_.

 ``playlist_next [weak|force]``
     Go to the next entry on the playlist.